First Russian Antarctic Expedition: Before 1948

 From the other hand, in the 1920s Great Britain and the USA began striving to prove their priority in the discovery of Antarctica.
 According to Tammiksaar, for Britain, with its imperial status, it was impossible not to be considered as a power that discovered the continent (Spain discovered America, and the Netherlands – Australia).
 In the 1900-1910s, British did the most to study inland Antarctic areas.
 Charles Wilkes also declared himself the discoverer of the Southern continent, which was contested and criticized by Dumont d'Urville and Ross.
 In 1902, the version was published that Nathaniel Palmer could be the first who saw the Antarctic shores on November 17, 1820.
 In 1925, there was an attempt to assign the discovery of Antarctica to Edward Bransfield.
 During Americo-British discussions in the 1920-1930s, there were no question raised regarding the role of Russians.
 At the same time, when Hjalmar Riiser-Larsen in 1830 discovered the Princess Martha Coast that was initially described by Bellingshausen and Lazarev, nobody remembered about the expedition.

+In connection with Norwegian annexation of Peter I Island and the United States' suggestions on collective sovereignty over the whole continent in the 1930s and 1940s, a debate broke out about the precedence of Bellingshausen and Lazarev in having discovered the Antarctic continent.
+This conflict acquired "hyperpolitical" character (following the notion of historian Erki Tammiksaar) during the Cold War.
+As a result, even in the 21st century, representatives of Russian, British, and American historiography have spoken both for and against Bellingshausen's priority.
+With increasing frequency, one can find statements in the literature that, in the period between 1819 and 1821, Bellingshausen, Edward Bransfield, and Nathaniel Palmer simultaneously discovered Antarctica.
+Bellingshausen met Palmer on the South Shetland Islands and even invited him aboard the sloop Vostok.